DaveSeidman/sickbot/README.md

-# sickbot
+# Sickbot

+## Setup

-slackbot that generates excuses for being late or taking the day off.
+Sickbot is a slackbot that generates excuses for being late or taking the day off.

+It can be activated by via mentions @sickbot or direct messaging it.

+You should tell it whether you want to be take the day off, come in late, or work from home.
+The exact options it listens for are the following:

+out, sick, early, late

+full = ['sick', 'out'],
+partial = ['late', 'early']
+home = ['wfh', 'home', 'stay home']

 1) goto https:/[your-company-name].slack.com/apps/manage/custom-integrations and click on bots